scolladon/sfdx-git-delta/README.md

 sfdx force:mdapi:deploy -d destructiveChanges --ignorewarnings
 ```

-## Advanced use-cases:
+## Advanced use-cases

-### Generate a folder containing only the added/modified sources:
+### Generate a folder containing only the added/modified sources

 Using a package.xml for deployment is the simplest approach to delta deployments.
 But in some cases you may want to have only the actual recently changed source files.